Last updated: May 4, 2026

 When does turning 65 count for the Homestead Exemption?

 It does not start on your birthday during the tax year.
-Under state law, you must have reached age 65 by December 31 before the tax year.
+You must have reached age 65 by December 31 before the tax year.
 So if you turn 65 during 2026, you are generally looking at Homestead for tax year 2027, not 2026.

 Does South Carolina have a senior property tax freeze, circuit-breaker, rebate, or deferral?

-Not as a current statewide homeowner filing program that I could find on the SCDOR property-tax pages as of 22 March 2026.
+Not as a current statewide homeowner filing program found on South Carolina property-tax pages as of May 6, 2026.
 South Carolina’s main homeowner relief tools are the 4% legal residence rate, school operating tax relief, Homestead, and some special exemptions.
 Some new ideas were proposed in the Legislature, but proposals are not the same as current law.

 Can a surviving spouse keep the Homestead Exemption?

 Often, yes.
-Under state law, a surviving spouse can keep the benefit if the spouse remains unmarried, continues to use the home as a permanent legal residence, and receives the required ownership interest within the legal time frame.
+A surviving spouse can keep the benefit if the spouse remains unmarried, continues to use the home as a permanent legal residence, and receives the required ownership interest within the legal time frame.
 Do not assume it transfers automatically.
 Reapply and ask the county what deed papers are needed.

 Can a mobile home, trust, or life estate qualify?

 Often, yes, but the facts matter.
-South Carolina law and the DOR exemption guidance allow relief in many trust, life-estate, and mobile-home situations.
+South Carolina law and state guidance allow relief in many trust, life-estate, and mobile-home situations.
 If you own a mobile home on leased land, or if the property is held in trust, ask the county which ownership papers are required before you file.

 Can I fix a missed year?

 Sometimes.
-The homestead law allows a look-back only to the immediate prior year in many cases, and 4% legal-residence refunds follow separate refund rules under state law.
+The homestead law allows a look-back only to the immediate prior year in many cases.
+The 4% legal-residence rate follows separate refund rules.
 Ask the assessor and auditor right away and bring prior tax bills, deed papers, and proof that you already qualified during the earlier year.

 Have the 2026 bills already changed current law?